JetpackDuba/Gitnuro/README.md

 - Available as Flatpak [here](https://flathub.org/apps/details/com.jetpackduba.Gitnuro) or by running `flatpak install com.jetpackduba.Gitnuro` if you have Flatpak & Flathub already setup.
   - If Flathub is not set up, you can add the source with the following command `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`.
 - JAR file can be executed as a portable version (Requires JRE 17).
-SSH support requires installing [LibSSH](https://www.libssh.org/get-it/).

 Windows: